-These data structures are stored as JSON documents in Couchbase, and can therefore be accessed using N1QL and normal key-value operations.
+These data structures are stored as JSON documents in Couchbase, and can therefore be accessed both using the Query service and normal key-value operations.
 Data structures can also be manipulated using the traditional sub-document and full-document KV APIs.

 Using the data structures API may help your application in two ways: